JSlowgrove/MGP-Assignment-2-LOS-Demo/README.md

 -SDL2_ttf, Containing the source code for SDL2_ttf.
 -SDL2_mixer, Containing the source code for SDL2-Mixer.

-This is the code for my second MGP Assignment A* Demo.
+This is the code for my second MGP Assignment Line Of Sight Demo.